Leaving A Toxic Relationship

 Music Credits: “You Love Nothing” performed by LA Witch, courtesy of Suicide Squeeze Records

 Are you leaving a toxic relationship?
 Or thinking about it?
 If so, my heart goes out to you: you’ve already been through the wringer.
-As a therapist who specializes in toxic relationship addiction, and having researched and written a breakup recovery book and online Heal Your Broken Heart class, I know from years of experience that when you’re addicted to a toxic relationship, it messes with your mind.
+As a breakup therapist who specializes in helping people discover how to get over a toxic breakup, and having researched and written a breakup recovery book and online Heal Your Broken Heart class, I know from years of experience that toxic relationships mess with your mind.
 Toxic relationships trash your self esteem.
 They damage your ability to trust.
 But even worse, after tolerating months or even years in a toxic relationship it can make you feel like you can’t even trust your own judgement anymore.
 This is completely understandable.
 For the record, anyone can get mixed up in a toxic relationship.
 Having this experience doesn’t mean that there’s something wrong with you.
 It’s happened to me, too.
 It’s easy to get sucked into an exciting, passionate relationship that makes you feel the chemistry you’ve been longing for.
 The early stages of toxic relationships often feel like what we believe “true love” is supposed to feel like — intense, obsessive, and all consuming.

 Even if you know (intellectually) that it’s time to cut the cord to a toxic relationship, it’s easier said than done.
 Relationship addiction is a very real thing, and just like an alcoholic or substance abuser can have an unhealthy, yet very real, bond to a substance…you can also have an unhealthy attachment to another person.
 And just like any other addiction, being addicted to a toxic relationship isn’t something you can just quit easily.
 Breaking free from a toxic relationship is a recovery process that takes time, self-awareness, growth, and a lot of support.

 Before you can leave a toxic relationship, if you’re like many people, you’re wrestling with questions that need to be answered before you feel confident to move on.
-Relationship questions like, “How do you know if a relationship is toxic?” or “Can a toxic relationship be saved?” or “What are toxic traits in a relationship?” are all very common questions, because when you’re in a toxic relationship…. it can be hard to tell.
-What’s normal in a relationship?
+Relationship questions like, “How do you know if a relationship is toxic?” or “Can a toxic relationship become healthy?” or “What are toxic traits in a relationship?” are all very common questions, because when you’re in a toxic relationship…. it can be hard to tell.
+What’s healthy in a relationship?
 What’s a toxic relationship?
 What’s a deal breaker, for ME?

 Let’s Talk.